 When choosing a child car restraint a variety of considerations need to be made, below is a list of some of the most common:

 - All restraints must meet the Australian Standard - AS/NZS 1754 for child car restraints,

-- The history of the child car restraint should be known, and restraints involved in a crash should not be used,
+- The history of the child car restraint should be known, and restraints involved in a moderate to severe crash should not be used,

 - A child car restraint needs to allow enough room for other child car restraints and occupants in the vehicle,